pinobatch/numism/docs/gb_emu_testing.md

 - Low-tier emulators show constant duration.
   42 (rew.), 47 (VBA), 48 (KiGB)
 - Two emulators don't get the hint, not firing the second interrupt.
-  1 (NO$GMB, Goomba)
+  1 (No$gmb, Goomba)
 - One emulator tested later didn't support STAT interrupts at all.
   Hang at `halt` (Geebly as of commit 36519c7a37, 2021-01-31)

-NO$GMB interrupt behavior is deviously hard to characterize because it has a [Heisenbug]: it differs based on whether step debugging is active.
+No$gmb interrupt behavior is deviously hard to characterize because it has a [Heisenbug]: it differs based on whether step debugging is active.

 Say IF is $12, IE is $01, and I write $02 to IE.  In BGB, this write immediately goes through, and I can see the step debugger jump into the STAT handler.
-In NO$GMB, I see the effect of the STAT handler when running normally.
+In No$gmb, I see the effect of the STAT handler when running normally.
 If I put a breakpoint before the IE write and step through it, the IE and IF in the I/O map change but the handler doesn't get called.
 Stepping by some amounts even corrupts the